muhammedashfaq/React-simple_Ecommers_app/README.md

 - **React Scripts**: Scripts and configurations for React applications.
 - **Tailwind CSS**: Utility-first CSS framework for styling.

-## Getting Started

-Follow these steps to set up and run the application locally.
-For more detailed instructions, refer to the [Installation Guide](./docs/installation.md).

-## Usage

-Explore our eCommerce site and experience the smooth shopping journey.
-For a detailed walkthrough, refer to the [User Guide](./docs/user-guide.md).

 ## Project Structure